Manifold Optimization-based Pilot Allocation for Cell-Free Massive MIMO ISAC Systems: System Model

 \section{System Model}

-Consider a \ac{CF-mMIMO} system where $L$ \ac{AP}s serve $K$ \ac{UE}s, in the same time-frequency resource block.
-Each \ac{UE} and each \ac{AP} is equipped with a single antenna.
-The channel gain between the $\ell$-th AP and the $k$-th UE is given by
+Consider a \ac{CF-mMIMO} system with $L$ \ac{AP}s serving $K$ \ac{UE}, in the same time-frequency resource block.
+Each \ac{UE} and \ac{AP} is equipped with a single antenna, and the channel between the $\ell$-th AP and the $k$-th UE is given by where $\beta_{\ell, k} \in \mathbb{R}$ is the large scale fading coefficient and $h_{\ell, k} \sim \mathcal{CN}(0,1)$ are \ac{iid} complex Gaussian random variables representing the small scale fading coefficients.